texne/proficiency.cs.illinois.edu/index.md

 * Thursday August 18:  CS 101 and 124
 * Friday August 19:   CS 173
 * Saturday August 20:  CS 128 and 225
-* Monday August 22:  makeup date for CS 101 and Cs 124
+* Monday August 22:  makeup date for CS 101 and CS 124
 * Tuesday August 23:  makeup date for CS 128, 173, and 225

 <!-- -->